Selecting a Kindergarten

-Successful applicants will be issued with a contract after the visit.
-The session, either morning or afternoon, will be advised in the contract.
-To take up the place, parents are required to sign the contract, purchase a debenture and pay the first month’s fee in advance.
+Successful applicants will be issued with an enrolment form.
+To take up the place, parents are required to sign the enrolment form, purchase a debenture, and pay the first month’s fee in advance.

 Unallocated applications will remain in their designated place on the waiting list.

-K1 applications received outside of the September application period, after the deadline of 30 September, will be allocated a place on the waiting list in accordance with their priority and by date of application.
+K1 applications received outside of the September application period or after the deadline of 30 September, will be allocated a place on the waiting list in accordance with their priority and by the date of application.

 Children may be invited back to the kindergarten for a second visit if the school needs further information on the child.
 The kindergarten may involve the special educational needs advisor in this visit.

 Kindergartens will offer places to successful applicants after the visits have taken place.
 In some cases, offers of a place may be conditional upon a second or subsequent visit to the kindergarten, occasionally, parents may be requested to make additional arrangements to support their child when in kindergarten.